smarani19/LookItUp/README.md

-This tool can be used for information gathering , reconnaisance and more  .
+This is an OSINT tool that can be used for information gathering, reconnaissance, and more .
 It can perform numerous tasks like -

      ▪ Instagram Username Information